GNOME Web: Web standards support

 The underlying WebKit browser engine provides support for HTML 4, XHTML, CSS 1 and 2, most of HTML 5 and CSS 3, and a Web Inspector (web development debugging tool).

-Encrypted Media Extensions support is not a goal, as the standard does not specify a Content Decryption Module to use, all available modules are proprietary even if licensing is possible, and the system imposes Digital Rights Management that hides what the user's computer is doing to make copying "premium content" difficult.
+Encrypted Media Extensions support is not a goal, as the standard does not specify a Content Decryption Module to use, all available modules are proprietary even if licensing is possible, and the system imposes digital rights management that hides what the user's computer is doing to make copying "premium content" difficult.
 However, Media Source Extensions is supported, as YouTube began to require this technology in November 2018.

 Apple, which is the primary corporate backer of WebKit, rejected at least 16 web APIs because they could be used in a fingerprinting attack to help personally identify users and track them, while providing limited or no benefit to the user.
 As HTML5test checks for most of these APIs, it artificially lowers WebKit's "score" in points (as does lack of DRM support).

 Web once supported NPAPI plug-ins, such as Java and Adobe Flash, but support was removed in GNOME 3.34.
 In the modern web platform, these have fallen out of favor and support has been removed from all major browsers.
 Flash has been deprecated by Adobe itself.
 Flash had gained infamy throughout the years for usability and stability issues, incessant security vulnerabilities, its proprietary nature, its ability to let sites deploy particularly obnoxious web ads, and Adobe's poor and inconsistent Linux support.
 Many of these issues were raised by Steve Jobs, then CEO of Apple, in his essay Thoughts on Flash.

 GNOME integration

 Web reuses GNOME frameworks and settings, including the user interface theme, network settings, and printing.
 Settings are stored with GSettings and GNOME default applications are used for internet media types handling.
 The user configures these, centrally, in GNOME's settings app.

 The built-in preference manager for Web presents basic browser-specific settings while advanced settings which could radically alter Web's behavior can be changed with utilities such as dconf (command line) and dconf-editor (graphical).

 Web follows the GNOME Human Interface Guidelines and platform-wide design decisions.
 For example, in Web 3.4, the menu for application actions was moved to the GNOME Shell's top panel application menu and the menu bar was replaced with "super menu" button, which triggers the display of window-specific menu entries.

-Since GNOME 3.32, Web can adjust to various form factors with the help of libhandy, a library sponsored by Purism.
+Since GNOME 3.32, Web can adjust to various form factors with the help of Libadwaita.
 It supports desktop, tablet and phone form factors. ("Narrow Mode").